oracle/terraform-provider-oci/website/docs/d/database_exadata_infrastructures.html.markdown

 * `gateway` - The gateway for the control plane network.
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Exadata infrastructure.
 * `infini_band_network_cidr` - The CIDR block for the Exadata InfiniBand interconnect.
+* `is_cps_offline_report_enabled` - Indicates whether cps offline diagnostic report is enabled for this Exadata infrastructure.
+This will allow a customer to quickly check status themselves and fix problems on their end, saving time and frustration for both Oracle and the customer when they find the CPS in a disconnected state.You can enable offline diagnostic report during Exadata infrastructure provisioning.
+You can also disable or enable it at any time using the UpdateExadatainfrastructure API.
 * `lifecycle_details` - Additional information about the current lifecycle state.
 * `maintenance_slo_status` - A field to capture ‘Maintenance SLO Status’ for the Exadata infrastructure with values ‘OK’, ‘DEGRADED’.
 Default is ‘OK’ when the infrastructure is provisioned.
 * `maintenance_window` - The scheduling details for the quarterly maintenance window.
 Patching and system updates take place during the maintenance window.